lipeng1667/HomeAssistantBackend/readme.md

 LOG_FORMAT=combined
 ```

-5. Install and start MariaDB and Redis:
+5.Install and start MariaDB and Redis:

 ```bash
 # For macOS